DizkoDan/cyberjunx-chirpy-test/_posts/2009-10-05-why-is-the-heater-in-my-buildi.md

 ---
 id: 1052
-title: 'Why is the heater in my buildi...'
+title: 'Why is the heater in my buildi'
 date: '2009-10-05T07:07:45-04:00'
 author: DizkoDan
 layout: post